openhab/openhab-docs/configuration/things.md

 Ultimately, when Items are linked to Channels on a Thing, they become available to the various user interfaces and to the rules engine.

 ::: tip Note
-Things are a new concept in openHAB 2, Things definitions are not needed for 1.x bindings.
+Things are a new concept in openHAB, Things definitions are not needed for 1.x bindings.
 :::

 ## Defining Things